-Today’s article contains testimonials from people who use marijuana to save and improve their lives.
+Today’s article contains testimonials we’ve received from people who use marijuana to save and improve their lives.

 I moved to Arizona, and they had medical marijuana.
 I was able to live a normal life because of medical marijuana.
-Now I am living back in Florida, I live my life in PAIN with no relief.
+I was able to go back to work.

 As human beings we all deserve to live a pain-free life.
-The cannabis medicine works for me in more than one way.
+The cannabis medicine works for me on so many levels.”

 “I became a multiple amputee almost 25 years ago.
 Almost immediately I began to suffer unbearable phantom pain.